coronapl/planes-ships-detector/README.md

-# Detecting Planes and Ships in Satellite Images using a CNN
+# Detecting Planes and Ships in Satellite Images Using a CNN

 by Pablo Valencia
 May 4, 2023